unfoldingWord-dev/translationStudio-Info/docs/tablet.rst

 1. If translationStudio is open, skip to step 3.
 If it is not open, tap the translationStudio icon   on the tablet (this icon may not be on the main screen; you may need to scroll to a different screen to find it.)

 2. Create or login to your account.
-See translationStudio-Android - Login Options for more information.
+See `Login Options`_ for more information.

 3. Read and agree with each of the statements in the Terms of Use by performing the following steps: